FeatureProbe/feature-probe-demo-ui/README.md

 ## Requirements

-Click [Docusaurus 2](https://xxx.io/) to enter the demo page, and follow the task requirements on the demo page to operate the feature toggles on the FeatureProbe platform, and view the results on the demo page.
+Click [Demo](https://xxx.io/) to enter the demo page, and follow the task requirements on the demo page to operate the feature toggles on the FeatureProbe platform, and view the results on the demo page.

 ### Installation